Join Lowry Bay Yacht Club

 Club volunteers are important to our success.
 There are many areas of the club where volunteers are required, both on and off the water.
 If you are keen to help in any way, please register as a volunteer with the Club Manager.
 This can be very rewarding and a good way to meet new people whilst giving back to the sport.

-Please feel free to contact any of the members below if you have any questions or just want to find out more about getting involved.
+Please contact us if you have any questions or just want to find out more about getting involved.